sosuisen/git-documentdb/docs/git-documentdb.alldocsoptions.md

 - descending: Sort results in rows by descendant.
 Default is false (ascendant).

-- directory: Only get the documents under the specified sub directory.
+- sub\_directory: Only get the documents under the specified sub directory.

 - recursive: Get documents recursively from all sub directories.
 Default is false.